FAR -- Part 4

 (c) This subpart addresses requirements for obtaining information from, and reporting by, agency service contractors.

 (1) Except as exempted by OFPP guidance, service contractor reporting shall be required for contracts and first-tier subcontracts for services based on type of contract and estimated total value.
-For indefinite-delivery contracts, reporting shall be determined based on the type and estimated total value of the orders issued under the contract.
+For indefinite-delivery contracts, reporting shall be determined based on the type and estimated total value of each order under the contract.
 Indefinite-delivery contracts include, but are not limited to, contracts such as indefinite-delivery indefinite-quantity (IDIQ) contracts, Federal Supply Schedule contracts (FSSs), governmentwide acquisition contracts (GWACs), and multi-agency contracts.

 (2) Reporting is required according to the following thresholds: